AdityaNanda/time_resolved_correlation/README.md

 # Demo

-The script 'main.m' includes demo of the two principal functions and uses ~ 20 seconds of freely available Human iEEG data [2] to demostrate their use .
-The two functions are
+The script `demo_main.m` is a demo of the two main functions on a ~20 second recording of a freely available human intracranial EEG dataset (Johnson, 2018)[http://dx.doi.org/10.6080/K0VX0DQD].
+The two functions are:

-*  'mean_var_corr.m'  - > generate synthetic timeseries with preserved time-resolved correlation of distributed brain activity (and mean and varaince).
-* 'mean_var.m'        - > generate synthetic timeseries with preserved mean and variance

-# Reference

-[2] Elizabeth Johnson (2018); Intracranial EEG recordings of medial temporal, lateral frontal, and orbitofrontal regions in 10 human adults performing a visuospatial working memory task.
-CRCNS.org <a href="http://dx.doi.org/10.6080/K0VX0DQD">doi</a>
+* `mean_var_corr.m`: sample timeseries constrained by time-resolved correlation, variance, and mean.
+* `mean_var.m`: sample timeseries constrained by time-resolved variance and mean.